Arbiter1223/Daigaku-Gurashi-Custom-Students/README.md

 ## Welcome to the Koukou Gurashi Custom Student Database!

 Here, you can view all of the custom student files currently in the database.
 When you view a student, it will display a picture of them and some general information about them as well as provide a download link for the actual .student file.
+To save a student file, right-click the download link, and select "Save as".

 In the future, I'm thinking about allowing people to request pulls that would add their custom students to the database that way.
 At the moment, however, I will not accept pull requests because I need to set up everything and have a set format for the databse.
 I will open up pull requests when it's ready.